-According to the World Wide Web Consortium, or W3C (more about the W3C below), web accessibility, or website accessibility, is a practice of removing barriers so people with disabilities can “perceive, understand, navigate, and interact with the web”.
-When websites are designed and developed with accessibility in mind, all visitors have equal access to, and can engage with, a site.
+According to the World Wide Web Consortium (W3C) website accessibility is the practice of removing barriers so people with disabilities can “perceive, understand, navigate, and interact with the web”.
+When websites are designed and developed with accessibility in mind all visitors have equal access to site content.

 Why Does Website Accessibility Matter?

 Much like their peers without disabilities, they want to engage and interact with organizations in the digital world.
-In fact, in certain industries, like travel, studies have shown that people with disabilities rely on websites even more than travelers without disabilities to get information about trips they’re looking to take.
+For instance, studies found that travelers with disabilities rely on websites even more than travelers without disabilities to get information about trips they’re looking to take.

-Websites that aren’t accessible are a huge barrier for people with disabilities, creating an overwhelmingly frustrating experience.
+Websites that aren’t accessible are a huge barrier for people with disabilities and are a frustrating experience.

 How is the World Making the Web Accessible?

-It truly has become a global effort to make the web a fully accessible place to visit, thanks in part to the World Wide Web Consortium.2 The W3C is made up of staff, volunteers and member organizations from all over the world who collaborate to develop standards and protocols for the web.
+The W3C is a major player in the global effort to make the web a fully accessible place.² The W3C is made up of staff, volunteers, and member organizations from all over the world who collaborate to develop standards and protocols for the web.

 One of the W3C’s areas of focus is accessibility.
 This international community recognizes that if the Internet is to continue to grow and flourish, it is critically important that it be accessible to all.
 Thus, the W3C Web Accessibility Initiative (WAI) specifically works on guidelines and other materials to support web accessibility.
 The WAI links disability, government, and business groups with an interest in accessibility together.

 The WAI has made great strides over the years.
-Currently, the WAI’s Web Content Accessibility Guidelines (WCAG), first published in 1999 and updated in 2008, is the most widely accepted set of web accessibility guidelines in the world.
+Currently, the WAI’s Web Content Accessibility Guidelines (WCAG) are the most widely accepted set of web accessibility guidelines in the world.
 The WAI working group published the WCAG 1.0 in 1999, released the revised WCAG 2.0 in 2008, and added the WCAG 2.1 update in 2018.

 Web Accessibility is the Outcome of Many Components Working Together

 What does web accessibility mean in practical terms?
 Per the W3C, there are several components that need to work together to make the web What does web accessibility mean in practical terms?
 Several components that need to work together to make a website accessible.

-Content.
-This is the information in a web page or web application.
+- Content: This is the information on a web page or web application.
 It includes “natural” information such as text, images, and sounds, as well as code or markup that defines the structure, presentation, etc.

-Assistive technology.
-This includes assistive devices and software programs that people with disabilities use to access a computer, tablet or smartphone.
-Examples are screen readers, alternative keyboards, switches and scanning software.
+- Assistive technology: This includes assistive devices and software programs that assist people with disabilities when using a computer, tablet, or smartphone.
+Examples are screen readers, alternative keyboards, switches, and scanning software.

-Users’ knowledge.
-Individuals have varying levels of experience and comfort when they go online.
-Individuals with disabilities may also have developed their own adaptive strategies for using the web.
+- Users’ knowledge: Individuals have varying levels of experience and comfort when they go online.
+Individuals with disabilities may also have developed their adaptive strategies for using the Web.

-Developers.
-Web developers are the people who create content for the web.
-They can be designers, coders, authors, and others, including developers with disabilities, and can even be users who contribute content, such as someone who posts a comment or uploads an image, also plays a part in the web development process.
+- Developers: Web developers are the people who create content for the web.
+They can be designers, coders, authors, and more.
+User-contributed content, such as someone who posts a comment or uploads an image, also plays a part in the web development process.

-Evaluation tools.
-These include web accessibility checkers and evaluation tools, HTML and WCAG validators, CSS validators, etc.
+Evaluation tools: These include web accessibility checkers, evaluation tools, HTML/CSS/WCAG validators, and more.

 Doing Your Part to Make the Web Accessible

-But you are in control of your own website and the services you provide.
-You have the power to dictate just how welcoming your corner of the web will be to people with disabilities.
+But you are in control of your website and the services you provide.
+You have the power to dictate just how welcoming your corner of the Web will be to people with disabilities.

 Web Accessibility Checklist

-- Alternative text.
-Written descriptions (“alternative text”) should be available for images, graphics and logos.
-That way, people who use a screen reader will know what’s on your website.
+- Alternative text: Written descriptions known as alt-text should be available for images, graphics, and logos.
+That way people who use a screen reader can understand visual content on your site.

-- Online forms..
-Ensure these are accessible with features such as labels for any drop-down lists or check boxes with text, and easy navigation with a keyboard.
+- Online forms: Ensure these are accessible with features such as labels for any drop-down lists or checkboxes with text.
+Forms should also be easy to navigate with a keyboard.
 Time limits need to be generous enough that people with disabilities can fill out the form before time runs out.

-- Organized pages.
-Web pages should include headings and lists, for instance, to make it easier for people to make their way around the site, especially if they’re using assistive technology.
+- Organized pages: Web pages should include headers and lists to make it easier for people to make their way around the site.

-- Captioned media.
-Videos, audio files and other sound files should be captioned or transcribed for people who are not able to hear them.
+- Captioned media: Videos, audio files, and other sound sources should be captioned or transcribed for people who are not able to hear them.

-- Hyperlinks.
-When hypertext links are included, the text should be self-explanatory, even if it’s read out of context (someone might, for instance, skip from link to link without reading anything else on the page).
-The links should also be clickable using the keyboard, not just a mouse.
+- Hyperlinks: When hypertext links are included, the text should be self-explanatory, even if it’s read outside of context.
+Someone might skip from link to link without reading anything else on the page.
+The links should also work with the keyboard.

-- Special content.
-When PDF or Word documents, Adobe Flash animations or PowerPoint presentations are included on your website, you must ensure they have been converted into accessible formats.
+- Special content: PDF documents, Word documents, and PowerPoint must be converted into accessible formats.

-- Color.
-Don’t use color to communicate information.
-(You shouldn’t, for example, use a red font to show which of your products are the hottest sellers.)
-You should also adhere to the accepted standard for color contrast so people with vision disabilities don’t have trouble distinguishing the text on your site.
+- Color: Don’t use color to communicate information.
+You should adhere to the accepted standard for color contrast so people with vision disabilities don’t have trouble distinguishing the text on your site.

-- Assistive technology made available.
-To give a customer with a disability an inclusive digital experience, organizations should consider offering free assistive technology on their websites.
-With the technology, customers who have physical disabilities, like cerebral palsy, multiple sclerosis, paralysis, stroke, arthritis and others, can navigate the web or use their mobile device hands free.
+- Assistive technology made available: To give a customer with a disability an inclusive digital experience, organizations should consider offering free assistive technology on their websites.
+With technology, customers who have physical disabilities, like cerebral palsy, multiple sclerosis, paralysis, stroke, arthritis, and others, can navigate the Web or use their mobile device hands-free.

-The list above is not exhaustive, but it does demonstrate some of the important considerations when it comes to making your website as accessible as it can be.
+The list above is not exhaustive, but it does demonstrate some important things that should be on your checklist for making your website accessible.
 When organizations implement all the critical factors, they provide a truly inclusive digital experience for their customers with disabilities.
 You can download our Jargon Free Guide to Web Accessibility whitepaper to learn more about it.

 Web Accessibility Laws, Standards, Guidelines, and Compliance

-The web accessibility compliance landscape is kept in check by guidelines, legislation and regulations.
-This means there’s a lot of information and expertise available to facilitate web accessibility.
-But it also means there are laws that organizations may be compelled to follow.
+The web accessibility compliance landscape is run through guidelines, legislation, and regulation.
+Fortunately, there’s a lot of information and expertise available for web accessibility.
+It also means organizations need to follow laws to avoid penalties.

 Compliance means a platform follows technical specifications, functional specifications, and WAI guidelines.
-It means content creators used web accessibility tools, authoring tools and evaluation tools are used by web developers, authors and coders to build accessible websites.
+It means content creators used web accessibility tools, authoring tools and evaluation tools to build an accessible website.

 Web Accessibility Guidelines

-Let’s look at a few regulations, standards and legal guidelines surrounding web accessibility to find out what they mean, where they take effect and how to ensure your website is compliant.
+Let’s take a look at a few regulations, standards, and legal guidelines surrounding web accessibility to find out what they mean, where they take effect, and how to ensure your website is compliant.

 Why Investing in Web Accessibility Matters

 People with disabilities are the largest minority group in the world.
-There is over a billion people around the world who have some form of disability,3 and 1 in 5 people self-identify as having a disability.
+There are more than one billion people around the world who have some form of disability.³ Around one in five people self-identify as having a disability.

-Yet, many organizations view accessibility as a chore rather than an opportunity.
-Thus, leaving many digital marketers in the dark about the benefits of inclusive digital assets.
+Still, many organizations view accessibility as a chore rather than an opportunity.
+This leaves many digital marketers in the dark about the benefits of inclusive digital assets.
 However, investing in disability and completing the web accessibility checklist has its fair share of returns:

-It should go without saying, that offering an inclusive web accessibility solution to customers with disabilities, by integrating a suite of assistive technologies alongside accessibility compliance, will enhance the digital customer experience.
+Offering an inclusive web accessibility solution to customers with disabilities by integrating a suite of assistive technologies alongside accessibility compliance will enhance the digital customer experience.
 In return, an organization can expect to create an inclusive digital presence and make its brand accessible to all.

 An Innovative Solution